crywolfe/project-uphold/README.md

 ### Deployed

-The app is deployed on Heroku at the following URL. https://thawing-fjord-50659.herokuapp.com/ | https://git.heroku.com/thawing-fjord-50659.git
+The app is deployed on Heroku at the following URL.
+However, I just realized that since this app is not a web app, I won't be able to deploy it via Heroku unless I convert the app to a webapp.
+I would need to add express, create a simple ui that uses a form, displays the alerts on a web browser, rather than console I/O. https://thawing-fjord-50659.herokuapp.com/ | https://git.heroku.com/thawing-fjord-50659.git
 ### Docker
 Note: All the commands below need to be run using a terminal shell and done so in the root folder of the app.